 Result in B4

-- Select the cell you want to copy (for example, B4), then click on the Copy command from the Home tab.
+- Select the cell you want to copy (B4, for example), then click the Copy command from the Home tab.

-- Select the cells where you want to paste the formula, then click on the Paste command from the Home tab.
-(You can also drag the fill handle to fill cells.)
+- Select the cells where you want to paste the formula, then click the Paste command from the Home tab.
+You can also drag the fill handle to fill cells.

 Values calculated in C4:M4

 - Your formula is copied to the selected cells as a relative reference (C4=C2+C3, D4=D2+D3, E4=E2+E3, etc.), and the values are calculated.